Skip to content

 • Lambda Layer - deployment optimization meant to be used with multiple handlers under the same API GW, sharing code logic and dependencies.
 You can read more in my blog post on Lambda layers best practices.

-• Lambda Function - The Lambda handler function itself.
+• Lambda Functions - Three Lambda handler functions for create, get, and delete order operations.
 Handler code is taken from the service folder.

 • AWS DynamoDB table - stores request data.
 Created in the api_db_construct.py construct.